cross-js/cross-js/README.md

 #### Why?

 The idea here is to keep the bundle size small, and make less JIT compilation.
-The server only has to download and compile `node-fetch` once
+Node servers only has to download and compile `node-fetch` once.
+[Deno](https://deno.land) also has fetch built right in, so no extra dependency is needed.

 #### How then?